Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Addition with an -diagonal operator

 \item[(ii)] If $|\lambda|\leq \lambda_1(T)$, then $\Delta(T-\lambda\unit)= \Delta(T)$. \item[(iii)] If $|\lambda|\geq \lambda_2(T)$, then $\Delta(T-\lambda\unit)=|\lambda|$. \end{itemize} \end{theorem}

 \begin{remark} The reader might notice that formulas in this section are similar to our results in Section \ref{section-FK-det-subordination}.
 Indeed, circular operator is an $R$-diagonal operator.
 In \cite{Zhong2021RdiagBrown}, we used subordination ideas to give a simplified proof for Haagerup-Schultz's results and the Brown measure formula of $R$-diagonal operators.
-By choosing $x_0=0$, then Theorem \ref{thm:main-FK-det-ct-0} is a special case of Theorem \ref{thm:FK-det-Rdiag-7.6}.
-In a joint work with Bercovici \cite{BercoviciZhong2022}, we obtained a Fuglede-Kadison formula for operator $T+x_0$ where $x_0$ is an arbitrary operator $*$-free from $T$. \end{remark}
+By choosing ${x}=0$, then Theorem \ref{thm:main-FK-det-ct-0} is a special case of Theorem \ref{thm:FK-det-Rdiag-7.6}.
+In a joint work with Bercovici \cite{BercoviciZhong2022}, we obtained a Fuglede-Kadison formula for operator $T+{x}$ where ${x}$ is an arbitrary operator $*$-free from $T$, which generalizes some free probability results obtained in \cite{DykemaSZ2017unbounded, HaagerupSchultz2009}. \end{remark}

 The following result can be deduced from the Fuglede-Kadison formulas in Lemma \ref{lemma-delta-star-s-t} and Theorem \ref{thm:FK-det-Rdiag-7.6} and the defining equations for $s(|\lambda|,\varepsilon)$ and $s(|\lambda|,0)$.
 See \cite{Zhong2021RdiagBrown} for details. \begin{lemma} \cite[Section 4]{Zhong2021RdiagBrown} Let $T$ be an $R$-diagonal operator.
 We have partial derivative formula